Big Ideas: How Do You Fix a City in the 21st Century?

 Prosperity Agenda Show Focuses on Michigan's Immigrant-Friendly Efforts

 Dan Gilmartin, League executive director and CEO, co-host Mary Kramer, publisher of Crain's Detroit Business, and several other guests discuss Michigan's efforts to become one of the nation's most immigrant-friendly states.
-They also share their thoughts on how new state policies have the potential to bring new jobs and opportunity to the Great Lakes States.
-The show airs at 7 p.m., July 23, on News/Talk 760 WJR or listen here.
+The show aired July 23 on News/Talk 760 WJR.
+Listen here

 If Proposal 1 Fails, Your Community Could Lose Revenue